Julix91/COMP-2913/_posts/2018-06-19-react-router.md

 - Create a Navbar Component.
 This component will have links to different sections of your application.

+- Create a Home View, which will be the landing point of your application.

 - Under the Navbar Component, create links to: "Rock Paper Scissors Game" and "Countries List".

 - Create components for each of those Views.